Senior Visiting Fellow

-Ali Mehdi is a Senior Visiting Fellow at ICRIER.
+Ali Mehdi was a Senior Visiting Fellow (2014-2022) at ICRIER.
 He established the ICRIER Health Policy Initiative (HPI) – www.icrier-health.org – in 2014 and led it since.

 Ali has 15 years of research experience on a range of health issues (chronic diseases, antimicrobial resistance, social determinants of health, health inequities, health surveys and surveillance, health care financing, governance, manpower, drug and food regulation, universal health care, preventive health, traditional and complementary systems of medicine, etc.) as well as related demographic issues (mortality, life expectancy, fertility and migration).
 Ali also worked on job-related issues as part of The World Bank headquarter-funded Network on Jobs and Development (NJD), which he established and led at ICRIER during 2013-15 along with The World Bank and partner institutions.